LSBUSGP/Debugging/README.md

 This is one of the most common errors that you will see, and what it indicates is that a variable (in this case `target`) is supposed to be pointing to a component, but it hasn't been set to a component in the Unity editor.

+A single click on one of these error messages, highlights the object that caused the message (in this case, the `Sphere` object), and double clicking on the message, opens the editor at the line in the script where the error was detected.

+One thing to note about Runtime errors is that lines of code after the error do not get executed.
+You can test this by adding a line `Debug.Log("Update sphere");` at the end of the `Update` function.
+You'll notice that the message does not appear no matter how many times the function is called.